pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 ## Bayesian Networks

 As someone who, like me, enjoys Bayesian probability, you can transform this problem into a set of random variables and certain relationships between them.
-We will make use of a well-known structure called ["Bayesian networks"][2] that will allow us to first fit certain data to determine the underlying probabilities, and secondly, to use the network to answer questions such as, "If the alarm went off and there's no Slack message, what is the probability of a fire in the building?"
+We will make use of a well-known structure called ["Bayesian networks"][2] that will allow us to first fit certain data to determine the underlying probabilities, and secondly, to use the network to answer questions such as, "If the alarm starts ringing and there's no Slack message, what is the probability of a fire in the building?"

 To estimate the probability of a real fire in the building, we will define three binary random variables: Fire ($F$), Alarm ($A$), and Slack Message ($M$).
 We will define their relationships using the following graph (also known as [DAG][3])